+I quickly learned the lonely days of a military wife before I even left the military.
 The first time my husband left after our son was born was when he was 8 weeks old and he was gone for 8 weeks.
-Before my husband left my son had started sleeping long stretches each night and I was starting to find a good rhythm with being a mom and was even planning on starting to work out regularly again.
+Before my husband left my son had started sleeping long stretches each night.
+I was starting to find a good rhythm with being a mom and was even planning on starting to work out regularly again.

 See all my 31 Days…Military Life